 Teach them and help them to practice some of the coping mechanisms.
 We have outlined below further in this blog some effective coping mechanisms for stress.

 Keep reading to know more on these coping mechanisms and how you can help your teen use them to manage the stress better.

 Take a break and be available for them

 Tell them, their mental health is your priority.
 They can take break from work and go for outings or their favorite places.

 Help them unwind and destress.
 Be available for them wen they like to talk to you.
 Do not force them to talk to you.
 Give them their space and respect.

 10 Effective stress coping mechanism to teach your teen

 #1 Good food & Sleep

 Sunlight has amazing benefits and a good mood booster.
 A good mood helps your child to think clearly and handle stress better.
-Read more in our article 20 Astonishing benefits of sunlight for kids.
+Read more in our article sunlight.

 #3 Outdoor Play and Exercise